 Umm… unless that superfood is a fortune cookie that you can crack open to reveal a little piece of paper that contains the details of where you can get yourself some steroids, there is no such thing.

-There also isn’t a single food that will have any remotely meaningful “testosterone boosting” effect, just in case you’re wondering.
-That’s horseshit.
+There also isn’t a specific food that will have any remotely meaningful “testosterone boosting” effect, just in case you’re wondering.
+That’s nonsense.

 And finally, we have health.